The Empire Strikes Back

 Core chips remain impressive in light-load applications because they typically boost to higher frequencies than Ryzen rivals.
 Focussing on cores, threads and frequency in equal measure, Core i9-12900K’s 24 threads hold up well against the best Ryzens.

 It’s not all perfect, however, as performance in, say, Keyshot isn’t as robust as expected.
-Nevertheless, the best Core chip to date is a powerful performer.
+Nevertheless, the best CPU from Intel to date is a powerful performer.

 Intel is a shoo-in for the memory tests; running with new-fangled DDR5-4800 ensures dominance in the first three benchmarks, and this lead will only go out further once enthusiast kits become widely available.